Dean Demopoulos: Melbourne United (2015–2017)

 In April 2015, Demopoulos was hired by Australian NBL club Melbourne United to be head coach on a two-year deal.
 He guided United to a 9–0 record to begin the 2015–16 season, which saw him set the best start to a debut head coaching season in league history.
 He was subsequently named NBL Coach of the Month for October 2015.
 Melbourne finished the regular season in first place with an 18–10 record, but went on to lose 2–0 to the fourth-seeded New Zealand Breakers in the semi-finals.

 In 2016–17, Melbourne failed to make the finals despite boasting a bevy of stars.
 They entered the final round of the season in third place but lost both of their games, which saw them finish in sixth place with a 13–15 record.
 His contract was subsequently not renewed following the 2016–17 season.

 Grand Rapids Drive (2018–2019)

 Demopoulos spent the 2018–19 season as an assistant to Ryan Krueger at the Grand Rapids Drive of the NBA G League.

-Saskatchewan Rattlers (2022–present)
+Saskatchewan Rattlers (2022–2023)

 On January 19, 2022, Demopoulos was announced as the new head coach of the Saskatchewan Rattlers of the Canadian Elite Basketball League (CEBL).
+However, he was fired on July 4, 2023.